All About Tailors, Dressmakers, and Custom Sewers

 The table below shows some of the most common industries where those employed in this career field work.

-Career changers with experience as a Tailor, Dressmaker, or Custom Sewer sometimes find work in one of the following fields:
+Those who work as a Tailor, Dressmaker, or Custom Sewer sometimes switch careers to one of these choices:

 References: